GeekTechno/PhantomBot-WebPanel/README.md

   * A php enabled webserver with cUrl and SQLite support (Try [Apache](http://www.apache.org/))
   * Make sure that the installation directory is writeable by your webserver!

 *Notice: Cloud configurations can be tricky and I do not offer support for it.
-If you have any trouble configuring*
+If you have any trouble configuring I recommend that you conteact your serverhost.*

 ###Required Information:###
   * Bot Address: The IP address of your bot, if you've installed PhantomBot locally this will be *localhost*.